eclipse-iceoryx/iceoryx2/doc/user-documentation/how-to-switch-vocabulary-types-for-iceoryx2-cxx.md

 bindings, it is also possible to use custom implementations of these types.

 > [!NOTE]
-> The custom implementations must be API compatible with the STL counterparts.
+> The custom implementations must be API compatible with the STL counterparts
+> and must not depend on iceoryx2-bb-cxx to avoid a circular dependency!

 To integrate the custom vocabulary types into iceoryx2, a CMake target for the `Expected` and `Optional` must be created.

-Please have a look at the [custom-vocabulary-types](../../examples/cxx/custom-vocabulary-types) example as a blueprint to create a CMake package with the required files.
+Take a look at the [custom-vocabulary-types](../../examples/cxx/custom-vocabulary-types) example as a blueprint to create a CMake package with the required files.